Phone: 08821-750-2611 ext. 4503

-New students registering for enrollment in DoDEA Europe, DoDEA Pacific, and Guantanamo Bay, Cuba schools overseas are required to provide verification of the following:
+New students registering for enrollment in DoDEA Europe, DoDEA Pacifc, and Guantanamo Bay, Cuba schools overseas are required to provide verification of the following:

-Returning students in DoDEA Europe, DoDEA Pacific, and Guantanamo Bay, Cuba schools overseas must provide verification of the following each school year:
+Returning students in DoDEA Europe, DoDEA Pacifc, and Guantanamo Bay, Cuba schools overseas must provide verification of the following each school year:

 Note: This list is not all inclusive and is subject to modification without notice based on regulatory changes.
 It is always advisable to check with the registrar at the school or district office prior to registration for the most current, as well as local, requirements.
 Local districts and schools may require additional documents be submitted during the registration process.
 Most DoDEA schools list the additional required documents on their websites.

 While we hate to see you go, we would like to help make your transition as easy as possible.

 Upon receiving final notification of your departure from the community, please inform us at least two weeks prior to your actual departure.
 This notification is needed to prepare your child's report card, transcript (if applicable), attendance records, and other documents.
 No progress marks are given in any quarter unless the child has attended school for 20 days during that quarter.
 In the final quarter, no recommendation for grade placement can be given unless the child attends school for 20 days in that quarter.